SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-2.md

 You can now test it and see that you can change the language from a post blog.

 <img src="/blog-images/my-web-post/33_nuxt_localization.gif" class="img-fluid" alt="nuxt language switcher">

+In [Part 3](vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-3#local3) I talk about a coupe of things to consider when A couple of things to consider when injecting text from the locales.
+You might want to check it.

 **Let's recap:**